KaiCare/web/README.md

 ![Web Navegation](./public/webDiagram)

 ## Set Up & Deployment
-In order to run the program, the following steps must be performed.
+To run the program, the following steps must be performed.

 1. Clone the repository
 ```shell